CSUwangj/ZDaily/content/2018-12-21-Daily-Challenge/index.md

 ![sub](1545314277148.png)

-I'm very happy but when I check the solution page I find a more gentle implication.
+I'm very happy but when I check the solution page I find a more elegant implication.

 When there is a maintained max indicate the situation, there is no way find a index equal max, but the range \[i: max\] doesn't meet the criteria.